 Changes in exchange rates which occurred during the fourth quarter of 2008 as well as any future material adverse fluctuations in exchange rates could have a material and adverse effect on the Company's revenues, profitability, and cash flows during 2009.
 An additional 10% adverse change in exchange rates from the exchange rates in effect on December 31, 2008 affecting the Company's balances denominated in foreign currencies would not have had a material impact on the Company's financial position or cash flows.
-An additional 10% adverse change in exchange rates from the exchange rates in effect on December 31, 2008 as compared to the weighted average exchange rates experienced by the Company for the twelve months ended December 31, 2008 affecting the Company's revenue and expense transactions denominated in foreign currencies, would have resulted in revenues approximately \$1.3 million lower than the revenues reported by the Company for the twelve months ended December 31, 2008.
+An additional 10% adverse change in exchange rates from the exchange rates in effect on December 31, 2008 affecting the Company's deverse change in exchange rates from the exchange rates in effect on December 31, 2008 affecting the Company for the twelve months ended December 31, 2008 affecting the Company's revenue and expense transactions denominated in foreign currencies, would have resulted in revenues approximately \$1.3 million lower than the revenues reported by the Company for the twelve months ended December 31, 2008.
 As this reduction in revenues would have been largely offset by lower general, administrative, and marketing expenses denominated in British Pounds and Euros, the net effect of this change in foreign currency exchange rates would not have had a material impact on the Company's financial position, profitability, or cash flows.